Antenna Guide

 Cellular Notecards support NB-IoT, LTE-M, Cat-1, and Cat-1 bis protocols, depending on the model.
 Each requires an antenna matched to the LTE bands supported by its onboard modem.

-Please see the Cellular Band Support by SKU section of the Notecard datasheet for detailed information on the ideal frequency band coverage for each Notecard.
+Please see the Cellular Band Support by SKU section of the Notecard product family guide for detailed information on the ideal frequency band coverage for each Notecard.

 antenna connection.
 The "wideband" Notecards that support LTE Cat-1 include an